 The York University office with primary responsibility to assist persons affected by sexual violence.
-The Sexual Violence Response Office coordinates supports and resources for those who have experienced sexual violence, receives disclosures and complaints, facilitates safety planning, and assists survivors through the complaint process.
+The Centre for Sexual Violence Response, Support & Education coordinates supports and resources for those who have experienced sexual violence, receives disclosures and complaints, facilitates safety planning, assists survivors through the complaint process, and provides training.

 Sexual Violence Response Team (SVRT)

-A group of York University personnel that ensures appropriate support and services are provided and coordinates effective responses to incidents of sexual violence and conducts risk assessments related to sexual violence.
-The team is composed of representatives of the Sexual Violence Response Office, Community Safety Department, Office of Student Community Relations, Security Services, Personal Counselling Services, Residence Life and, in cases involving faculty or staff, relevant Human Resources and/or Faculty Relations representatives.
+A group of York University personnel that ensures appropriate support and services are provided coordinates effective responses to incidents of sexual violence and conducts risk assessments related to sexual violence.
+The team is composed of representatives of The Centre for Sexual Violence Response, Support & Education, Community Safety Department, Office of Student Community Relations, Security Services, Student Counselling Services, Residence Life and, in cases involving faculty or staff, relevant Human Resources and/or Faculty Relations representatives.

 Behaviours that occur on more than one occasion and which collectively instill fear in the person or threaten the person’s safety or mental health, or that of their family or friends.
 Stalking includes non-consensual communications (face to face, phone, email, social media); threatening or obscene conduct or gestures; surveillance and pursuit; and sending unsolicited gifts.